Read in: English | Pidgin English

 π Medical References

 • American Urological Association (AUA).
-Erectile dysfunction guidelines.
+Erectile Dysfunction (ED) Guideline.

 • Centers for Disease Control and Prevention (CDC).
-Diabetes and cardiovascular risk.
+Diabetes and Men.

 • European Association of Urology (EAU).
-Sexual health guidelines.
+EAU Guidelines on Sexual and Reproductive Health.

 β οΈ Medical Disclaimer